 Is it the uniquely beautiful finish or wood designs?
 Is it the warm, fuzzy analog sound? is it the expensive locking tuners that you wouldn’t find on a basic instrument?
 Describing what sets an instrument apart is one of the keys to success in the quest to sell music equipment.

 Musical instruments can be deeply personal to the owner.
 If you felt a connection with a piece and have any personal or special stories to share about the instrument, why not include it in the description?
 Tell the story about the time you played this guitar for 400 people at an impromptu performance at a wedding two hundred miles from home, or talk about how you played this guitar when you first met your future spouse.
-Genuine passion and emotion has a far stronger effect than just dry facts and statistics.
-It can also help to drive a faster sale at a higher price.

 Step 2: Where to Sell Musical Instruments & Equipment